 Adult Learning Tips

-Going back to school as an adult can be a little intimidating.
+Going back to school can be overwhelming.
 Here are some tips to help keep you on track.

 Speak up if you are confused or uncomfortable

 If something comes up either in class, or on Blackboard, that is unclear to you, speak up!
 Make sure you communicate with the instructor and get all of the information that you need to be successful.
 Our faculty members want to see you do well, and they will work with you to make sure that happens.
 Your academic advisor is also a very good resource if you are struggling in a class and need some advice.
 If you are feeling uneasy about anything, your academic advisor will do everything he or she can to help you stay on track and make you feel comfortable.

 Set a realistic study schedule

 As a part-time student, you will have a lot on your plate!
 Work, family, chores, etc. Make sure you add homework, and study time into your schedule.
 If you have children who are in school, maybe you could do your homework when they are doing theirs!
 Just make sure you are carving out time in your busy schedule to stop and focus on your school work.
 You may need to make adjustments as you move through different courses, and as things change at home or work.
 In order to be successful academically, studying must be a priority in your schedule.

 Your study space

 How do you like to stay organized?
 And in what type of environment are you able to focus?
 It is important to ask yourself these questions and make sure you are studying in an environment that allows you to be focused and productive.
 Do you have an area where you live that is well lit, where you can spread out your work, and where you will not be easily distracted?
 If not, maybe you would work well at the Wentworth Library, or at a local library closer to where you live, or maybe you would like to do your work at a coffee shop.
 Try different venues to determine which works best for you.